You can relax! (You just don’t have to

 Has somebody told you that you have to relax for hypnotherapy to work?
-Or have you tried it with somebody who didn’t realise that you can’t be too anxious for hypnotherapy to work?<!–more–>
+Or have you tried it with somebody who only knew one way to use hypnotherapy?

 Hypnosis is not about relaxing, although that is a commonly used method to attain a trance state.
 However, it is a fallacy that you need to be able to relax in order to benefit from hypnotherapy.

 There are many ways to get into trance and one of my favourites for people who are afraid of ‘letting go’ or using relaxation is a combination of EFT and NLP where you are always awake and aware.

 Having said that, relaxation is obviously a very useful skill to learn for anxiety!

 Hypnotherapy does not take away your choices or your conscious mind, and does not stop you from thinking all together.
 However it does put you in a deeper state of mind, where your brainwaves are in a ‘Theta’ state and you are therefore more open to unconscious learning and suggestion.
 You usually remain aware of what is being said, although your mind may well drift off somewhere as it would in a daydream.
 You are always in control if you want to be, and are free to accept or reject suggestions.
 The hypnosis is being done at your request, for a purpose, so it is all in your control.

 As I always say “If I ask you to relax your leg, I can’t relax it for you.”
 There are many hypnotherapists who practice on a more authoritative approach and the client is ‘told’ what to do, and usually does it.
 The reason I do not work with this type of technique is that I prefer to teach my clients that they can control their own minds and that they should reject suggestions of any kind that they do not feel comfortable with.